kenryuS/gtkmm_pass_gen/README.md

 AP CSP Create Task -- Password Generator

-The password manager written in C++ using GTK for GUI
+The password generator written in C++ using GTK for GUI